The Health Certification Project offers two written certification exams for nurse aides who administer medication:

 - Candidate must currently be certified in Oklahoma as a long-term care, home health care, or developmentally disabled direct care aide

-- Candidate must complete an
+- Candidate must complete an approved training program

 Testing Fees: $100, Certified Medication Aide; $40, CMA-Insulin Adminstration.